|What is cat grass? Why do cats eat grass? Where can I buy cat grass? How to grow cat grass|

 Image David Blackwell, Flickr

 Cats lack the necessary digestive enzymes to fully digest grass, which makes them regurgitate the grass back up.
 In the process of regurgitation, they also bring up indigestible products such as hairballs or feathers.

 - Grass contains some nutrients which aren’t a part of their normal carnivorous diet.
 Folic acid is an essential water-soluble vitamin which is responsible for a number of functions including metabolising fat, production of oxygen and growth and development.

-Cat acts as a laxative and helps with the passage of indigestible objects such as hairballs further along the digestive tract.
+- It acts as a laxative and can help with the passage of indigestible objects such as hairballs further along the digestive tract.

 Most garden centres, hardware stores, and pet stores sell containers of cat grass.
 It is also easy to grow from seed.